Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Cancel.md

 ## Minimum Requirements

-Cancel Request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId` or `orderId` along with the `reversalReasonCode` in `transactionDetails` object.
+Cancel request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId` or `orderId` along with the `reversalReasonCode` in `transactionDetails` object.
 The full request schemas are available in our [API Explorer](../api/?type=post&path=/payments/v1/cancel).

 #### Reversal Reason Code